Shubhamtiwari2043/Weather/README.md

 # Weather
-This is a Weather website, which I have create to boost my basic programming language
+This is a Weather website, that shows the status of the weather- like wind speed, Humidity, temperature, location, and type of climate (Sunny, Drizzle, Cloudy, Rainy)